 I have also developed further skills from voluntary work in Borneo and India, climbing giant rainforest trees under the instruction of ecological researchers.
 I also have a lot of experience in tree lighting, tree planting, soil de-compaction, tool-less trenching, woodland design and management.

-If you would like further information regarding any of our services please don’t hesitate to get in touch with me:
+If you would like further information regarding any of our arborist services, or if you need a recommended tree surgeon in the Edinburgh area, please don’t hesitate to get in touch:

 Mike Charkow (Senior Arborist)